microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

     Debugger.Utility.SymbolBuilder
     ------------------------------
-        CreateSymbols    [CreateSymbols(module) - Creates symbol builder symbols for the module in question.  'module' can be the name or base address of a module or a module object]
+        CreateSymbols    [CreateSymbols(module, [options]) - Creates symbol builder symbols for the module in question.  'module' can be the name or base address of a module or a module object.  'options' is an object with properties that configures the symbols.  'options' currently allows .AutoImportSymbols = true/false]

 The CreateSymbols API will return an object representing the set of symbols which were just created.
 Note that once symbol builder symbols have been created for a particular module, there will be a "SymbolBuilderSymbols" property